adeel-ahmad-awan/god-frontend-code-test/README.md

 The tests for this project is in another project "Testing".
 To setup the testing run the following step

-1. To test the project, run the following command `npm run wdio`
+1. "To execute project tests, use the command `npm run wdio` while the project is active."

  This will execute the tests for the Volvo Cars (Global Online Digital) React coding test project.
+ The project was tested in Chrome and Firefox.
-Please ensure you follow these instructions carefully to set up and run the testing project effectively.
+ Please ensure you follow these instructions carefully to set up and run the testing project effectively."